shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise3.md

     ![Screenshot of the 'Azure Migrate - Servers' blade with the 'Overview' button in the 'Azure Migrate: Server Migration' panel highlighted.](Images/overviewnew.png "Overview link")

-9. Confirm that the 1 machines are replicating.
+9. Confirm that the 1 machine is replicating.

    ![Screenshot of the 'Azure Migrate: Server Migration' overview blade showing the replication state as 'Healthy' for 3 servers.](Images/Replication4.png "Replication summary")